The Silent Treatment

-Meditation reduces stress, improves brain function (actually grows grey matter), develops emotional wellbeing, reduces anxiety and depression, boosts the immune system, reverses ageing and the list goes on.
+The many positive results are well documented.
+Meditation reduces stress, improves brain function (actually grows grey matter), reduces anxiety and depression, boosts the immune system, reverses ageing and the list goes.

-Another difficulty of course, is lasting the 10 days and generally at least 10% don’t complete the full term but nothing ventured, nothing gained.
-This year I will complete my 5th silent retreat and I'm very grateful and much looking forward to it.
+With silent retreats, one of the challenges is lasting the 10 days and generally about 6% - 10% don’t complete the full term but nothing ventured nothing gained.